curran/screencasts/introToAngular/exampleViewer/README.md

-A viewer for the code examples.
+An application for viewing and presenting a sequence of code examples.

+Undertaken to learn Angular.js.

-Curran Kelleher 3/4/2014
+By Curran Kelleher 3/5/2014